-As of 2017, the HVAC Industry employed over 300,000 people nationwide and the field is expected to grow rapidly.
+As of 2017, the HVAC Industry employed hundreds of thousands of people nationwide and the field is expected to continue to grow.
 With the advancement of HVAC technology and a number of new legislative and regulatory changes rolling out, the 2019 HVAC industry trends will keep this field moving forward.
 We’ve come up with a list of 4 exciting HVAC industry trends to keep an eye on.

 SMART HVAC SYSTEMS